rackerlabs/technical-blog/_posts/2020-06-22-rackspace-now-offers-database-migration-services.md

 ### Conclusion

-Complex Database Migration Services minimize your business risk when transitioning key databases to a new platform or technology.
+Complex database migration services minimize your business risk when transitioning key databases to a new platform or technology.
 Rackspace has an experienced team of experts to help you through this process.

 <a class="cta blue" id="cta" href="https://www.rackspace.com/dba-services">Learn more about Databases.</a>